 Philadelphia, PA Defense Lawyers for Gun Charges and Weapons Offenses

 The Philadelphia criminal defense lawyers of Goldstein Mehta LLC have extensive experience fighting felony gun possession charges and other weapons offenses.
 Firearms and other weapons offenses are some of the most serious crimes a defendant can face in Pennsylvania.
-Although many Pennsylvania mandatory minimums have been eliminated, gun charges for possession of an illegal firearm may result in extremely high bail, a felony record, and jail time upon conviction.
+Although many Pennsylvania mandatory minimums have been eliminated, gun charges for possession of an illegal firearm may result in extremely high bail of $50,000 or more, a felony record, and jail time upon conviction.
 Our defense attorneys have proven track records of fighting these cases and obtaining successful results.
 We know the defenses to these charges, and we will work with you to present the strongest possible defense.

 Pennsylvania Law criminalizes the possession of firearms under certain circumstances as well as the possession of certain “offensive weapons.”
 Gun charges are typically referred to as VUFA charges (“Violation of the Uniform Firearms Act”).
 The most common illegal gun charges seen in Philadelphia court and in the surrounding counties are typically 18 Pa.C.S. § 6106, § 6108, § 6105, and § 6110.2.
 Our gun charge defense lawyers have successfully defended against all types of illegal gun possession charges.

 Contact a Philadelphia, PA Gun Lawyer Today

 CRIMINAL DEFENSE AWARDS FOR OUR PHILADELPHIA GUN LAWYERS